cascadium/OpenMAMA-omnm/README.md

 * Doesn't support any vector data types
 * Doesn't support sub messages
 * Doesn't support toString functionality
-* Doesn't support binary data types
+* Doesn't support binary / opaque data types

 If you really want to overcome these limitations, let me know or feel free to contribute an implementation yourself.